-Throughout their fellowship, fellows maintain two continuity clinics: one at the Penn Perelman Center for Advanced Medicine and one at the Philadelphia VA Medical Center.
+Throughout their fellowship, fellows maintain two continuity clinics at: one at the Penn Perelman Center for Advanced Medicine and one at the Philadelphia VA Medical Center.
 Through these continuity clinics, fellows follow their own panel of patients and are responsible for all aspects of the patients' care with support and guidance from teaching attending physicians.
 The case mix in the fellows' practices include the full spectrum of rheumatic diseases.
 Fellows also participate in the care of patients through experiences within specialty clinics (psoriatic arthritis, Sjögren's Syndrome, scleroderma, vasculitis) and through additional opportunities for co-practice with faculty.

 Fellows receive comprehensive career development mentoring throughout their training, a process beginning in the first year of fellowship.
 Additionally, based on the career interests and needs of each fellow, a specific research and/or clinical mentor is assigned.